-The directors have used the going concern principal on the basis the Company has sufficient net assets to meet current liabilities as they fall due, taking into account forecasts for the next 12 months and in particular with consideration to the potential impact of Covid-19.
+The directors have used the going concern principal on the basis the Company has sufficient net assets to meet current liabilities as they fall due, taking into account forecasts for the next 12 months.
 The current liabilities owed are largely due to 100% owned subsidiaries and with high cash levels and external loans receivable the directors consider the company to be in a strong financial position.